Kevin Mitchell (baseball): New York Mets

 In Amazin', Peter Golenbock's oral history of the New York Mets, Hall of Fame catcher Gary Carter said he gave Mitchell the nickname "World" for his ability to play in the infield and outfield.
 Carter spoke fondly of Mitchell's talents.
+Mitchell made his major league debut on September 4, 1984, against the St. Louis Cardinals, appearing as a pinch hitter and flying out in his only plate appearance.
+He batted .214 with an RBI in seven games to finish the 1984 season.

-In the tenth inning of Game 6 of the 1986 World Series, after Wally Backman and Keith Hernandez had been retired for the first two outs, he was called to pinch hit for reliever Rick Aguilera after Gary Carter, the next hitter after Hernandez, singled.
-Mitchell, who had already gotten out of his uniform and had on his regular clothes, hurriedly put his uniform back on without his protective cup and went to the plate and singled.
+After spending the 1985 season in the minor leagues, Mitchell returned to the Mets in 1986, batting .277 with 12 home runs and 43 RBI in 108 games.
+In the tenth inning of Game 6 of the 1986 World Series, with the Mets trailing and two outs, Gary Carter singled to keep the game alive.
+Mitchell was then sent in to pinch hit for Rick Aguilera and also singled, extending the rally.
 He would eventually score the tying run on Bob Stanley's wild pitch to Mookie Wilson.
+The Mets went on to win the game and series, giving Mitchell his only World Series ring.

-In a July 2007 radio interview with local sports talk radio station KNBR, Mitchell disputed that he was out of uniform at the time, and stated that he never wore a cup, even when playing infield.
+In a July 2007 radio interview with San Francisco sports talk radio station KNBR, Mitchell disputed that he was out of uniform at the time, and stated that he never wore a cup, even when playing infield.
 When asked why he never wore a cup, Mitchell responded, "I couldn’t find one big enough for my junk."
 The interviewer then commented that maybe the increased mobility helped Mitchell to make the famous 1989 barehanded catch of Ozzie Smith's fly ball.

-Mitchell was traded to the San Diego Padres after the 1986 season, where he played half a season before landing in San Francisco where he would reach his full potential.
+On December 11, 1986, the Mets traded Mitchell, Shawn Abner, Stan Jefferson, Kevin Armstrong, and Kevin Brown to the San Diego Padres for Kevin McReynolds, Gene Walter, and Adam Ging.
+Mitchell played for the Padres for the first half of 1987, batting .245 with seven home runs and 26 RBI in 62 games.